ArturSkowronski/ArturSkowronski/README.md

 # 👋 Hey, I'm Artur Skowroński

-Welcome!
 I'm the Application Develpment at VirtusLab and the curator of JVM Weekly newsletter.

 Over the years, I've had the opportunity to speak at various conferences about topics I'm passionate about: